 For feeling at home: Go Roam

-The final thing you should line up before jetting off is Go Roam, which lets Three customers use their phones in 71 destinations (and counting; this number is growing all the time) without any roaming charges.
+The final thing you should line up before jetting off is Go Roam, which lets Three customers use their phones in over 70 destinations (and counting; this number is growing all the time) without any roaming charges.
 That’s right, you’ll be able to check flights, navigate unfamiliar cities and find emergency hotel rooms, just as you would in the UK.

 And even if you’re with another network, a Three Pay As You Go SIM lets you enjoy the same freedom of Facebooking, Snapchatting, Insta-sharing and Google-Mapping during your trip.